milanmadar/coolio-orm/README.md

 items.catalog_id # Foreign Key to catalogs.id (ON DELETE SET NULL, ON UPDATE CASCADE)
 ```

-When you setup the foreign keys correctly in the db table scheme, the [Scaffold](README.md#scaffold) will give you Entities as such:
+When you setup the foreign keys correctly in the db table scheme, the [Scaffold](README.md#scaffold) will give you Entities as such (simplified code without namespace just for explanation):
 ```php
 class Catalog
 {